LawrenceLoz/FormulaShare-DX/README.md

 # FormulaShare, apex sharing for admins

 Click-and-configure rules to share records based on related data.
+Now published as a free managed package on the AppExchange! https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1

 Salesforce provides great in-platform options for sharing records - ownership based, criteria based, manual sharing and apex sharing.
 But there's a key feature missing - sharing to users identified through related data.

 FormulaShare let's you do that and more without resorting to complex development!

-* Records are shared to a user, role or group specified in a formula or lookup field
+* Records are shared to a user, role or group specified in a formula, lookup or text field
 * Sharing changes are assessed in real time as shared records are created and modified
 * Records can be shared with Read or Edit levels of access
 * Rules are custom metadata, so can be managed by admins and packaged for deployment